rsatwik/newsLinks_Webscraper/README.md

 This is a very rudimentary code and ~~might~~ will have bugs.
 Feedback and criticism are welcomed and appreciated.

 ### Acknowledgments
-Thanks to Dr.Charles Severance (https://github.com/csev) for his wonderful book and accompanying lectures on python language (https://www.coursera.org/lecture/python/video-welcome-to-class-dr-chuck-GoNcs), because of which this mini-project was possible.
+Thanks to Dr.Charles Severance (https://github.com/csev) for his wonderful book and accompanying lectures on python language (https://www.coursera.org/lecture/python/video-welcome-to-class-dr-chuck-GoNcs), because of which this code was possible.